Invisalign Clear Braces – Glenpool, OK

 Options for Making Invisalign Affordable

-Outside of insurance, our team at 918 Dentist has methods of helping you fit Invisalign into your budget.
+Outside of insurance, our team at 918 Dentist of Glenpool has methods of helping you fit Invisalign into your budget.
 For one, we can help you apply for a loan through CareCredit – a third-party financing company that breaks up the cost of your treatment into manageable payments.
 Many of their plans have little to no interest.

 We also have an in-house loyalty plan as an alternative to insurance.
 All you have to do is pay a flat $250 fee a year, and in exchange, you receive FREE routine preventive care as well as a significant discount on most of our other services, including orthodontics.